knbhagat/Langchain-RAG-Demo/README.md

 # Project Description

 This project demonstrates a **Retrieval-Augmented Generation (RAG)** pipeline using **LangChain**, **Chroma**, and **OpenAI's GPT models**.
-The goal is to process and store textual data from the book *Alice in Wonderland* into a vector database and enable efficient retrieval of relevant information for answering user queries.
+The goal is to process and store textual data into a vector database and enable efficient retrieval of relevant information for answering user queries.
 The project showcases how to preprocess documents, split them into manageable chunks, and store them in a vector database for downstream tasks like question answering.

 ---

 ### Key Features:
 1. **Document Loading**:
    - The project uses the `DirectoryLoader` from `langchain_community.document_loaders` to load `.md` files from the `data/books` directory.
-   - The loader processes the *Alice in Wonderland* markdown file, preparing it for further transformations.
+   - The loader processes the *Alice in Wonderland* markdown file and the **soccer_referee_rule_manual** markdown files, preparing them for further transformations.

 2. **Text Splitting**:
    - The `RecursiveCharacterTextSplitter` is used to split the loaded documents into smaller, overlapping chunks.